iliapolo/sadna-data-synthesis/relwiki/README.md

 Relational Data Wikipedia
 =========================

-This project is a Spring MVC web application based on JSP for html redndering.
+This project is a Spring MVC web application based on JSP for html rendering.

 It uses the [relc-brige](../relc-bridge) for data operations.